pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 ## Getting accepted to talk about packaging...  <i class="fa-solid fa-ghost"></i>

-I was thrilled and terrified to be accepted to give a talk on the process of creating the pyOpenSci Python packaging guidebook at pyCon US in Pittsburgh, Pennsylvania.
+I was thrilled and terrified to be accepted to give a talk at [PyCon US](https://us.pycon.org/2024/), in Pittsburgh, Pennsylvania, on the process of creating the pyOpenSci Python packaging guidebook .
 My talk was called:

 “Friends don’t let friends package alone”